Home

 2-You may decide to target employers in a particular industry or city.
 For example, you can obtain a list of companies in your city and start sending targeted resumes to their Human Resources departments.
 This strategy is also safer than the next 2, however, is less effective and targeted as the first one.

 4-The fourth general strategy for jobseekers is to post their resumes on the internet for any one to see and consider their skills.
 There are major job sites to which you can register for free and post your resumes.
 You can post your resumes as public, private or confidential.
 Public makes your resume viewed by all, private allows you to target employers, and confidential makes your resume viewed by all but without your personal information such as name, address and phone number.
-If for some reason, you had to ignore the first three strategies and post your resume online, I suggest keeping it confidential and let employers contact you based on your skills and background before you further reveal your identity, piece by piece and as necessary.
+If for some reason, you had to ignore the first three strategies and post your resume online, keep it confidential and let employers contact you based on your skills and background before you further reveal your identity, piece by piece as necessary.

 -Don’t agree to send additional documentation such as a copy of your degree or certification before you have gone through the proper interviews and before they agree to hire you contingent upon delivery of those documents.
 Employers may insist to see your credentials before making hiring decisions but never before they interview you.